pkretzschmar/commons-config-backend/README.md

 - `quietEndingExtension` (Quiet ending extension in days)
 - `executionDelay` (Execution delay in days)

-The model output is a bar chart plot of the voting timeline and a pie chart of the division of periods within the disputable voting.
+The model output is a bar chart plot of the voting timeline and a pie chart of the division of periods within the Tao voting.

-To do an API call with the model input and receive the model outputs, it uses a POST request through the route `/disputable-voting/` with the following body:
+To do an API call with the model input and receive the model outputs, it uses a POST request through the route `/disputable-voting/` (the old name for Tao Voting) with the following body:
 ```json
 {
   "supportRequired": 0.4,